TheCelestialMarauder/EventHorizon/GDD/characters.md

   - **Target Control Panels**: Identifying and destroying the control panels is key to disabling the boss’s abilities and creating opportunities to attack.

   - **Timing Attacks**: Alex needs to time her attacks to maximize damage during The Singularity’s weakened state.
 Quick and decisive action is necessary before the boss regains control of the gravity fields.

+## Crimson Behemoth

+- Name: Crimson Behemoth
+- Appearance: A towering, heavily armored entity with cybernetic enhancements glowing in dark purple and golden hues.
+Its armor is thick and nearly impenetrable, with visible energy conduits pulsing with power.

+- **Background and Story**:

+  - **History**: The Crimson Behemoth was once a formidable warrior who volunteered for cybernetic enhancements to increase their power and combat abilities.
+During an experimental augmentation involving alien technology, they were corrupted by The Hive, transforming into the monstrous Crimson Behemoth.

+  - **Story**: This entity serves as a guardian of The Hive, stationed in the engine room of the ISS Prodigium to protect vital components and prevent any interference from Alex Harper.

+- **Abilities**:

+  - **Energy Shield**: The Crimson Behemoth is equipped with a powerful energy shield that deflects incoming attacks.
+The shield is powered by nodes scattered around the engine room.

+  - **Heavy Blaster**: Fires a powerful blaster that deals massive damage, capable of destroying cover and severely injuring Alex.

+  - **Shockwave Stomp**: Creates shockwaves by stomping on the ground, which knock Alex back and cause damage.

+  - **Overcharge**: Temporarily increases its attack speed and damage output, making it more dangerous.

+- **Strategy**

+  - **Environmental Awareness**: The engine room is a hazardous environment with multiple levels and platforms.
+Alex needs to navigate this maze-like layout while avoiding the Crimson Behemoth's powerful attacks.

+  - **Target Shield Nodes**: Identifying and destroying the shield nodes is crucial to disabling the Crimson Behemoth's defenses and creating opportunities to attack.

+  - **Timing Attacks**: Alex must time her attacks to maximize damage during the Crimson Behemoth’s vulnerable phase.
+Quick and decisive action is necessary before the boss regains its shield.

+  - **Utilizing Cover and Positioning**: Using the environment for cover and positioning will help Alex avoid the Crimson Behemoth's heavy blaster and shockwave attacks.